 You'll find plenty of online discussions, whether in forums or articles on websites like this one, about phone batteries.
 Almost all of them are about charging and stretching out the time between charging.
-That's important information to know but there is also another problem you might face, especially if you keep the same phone for a couple of years: batteries don't last forever.
+That's vital information to know, but there is also another problem you might face, especially if you keep the same phone for a couple of years: batteries don't last forever.

 Phone batteries are complicated

 We've all either had to get a new battery for our car or know someone who has.
-Batteries are chemical power plants and once they have reached to point where they can no longer build a charge through their chemical reaction, they turn into a container for semi-toxic and expensive materials that don't do anything.
-When that happens you need to provide a new battery if you want to continue to use the things that it powers.
+Batteries are chemical power plants, and once they have reached a point where they can no longer build a charge through their chemical reaction, they turn into a container of semi-toxic and expensive materials that don't do anything.
+When that happens, you need to provide a new battery if you want to continue to use the things that it powers.
 And be sure to recycle your old one properly, please.

 Phones aren't like cars, where changing the battery is as easy as disconnecting the old and connecting a new one.
 They used to be, but thinner phones and higher battery capacity demands meant that they are now small foil bags sealed up inside your phone.
 They are designed to last a specific number of charge cycles, and a charge cycle is taking the battery from its lowest point to its highest.
 It's worth noting that this doesn't mean zero to 100, even though the phone will report it that way.
 Batteries are designed to be used at 80% of the listed capacity (but still safe up to 125%) and never brought down to a zero-charge state.
 The circuitry inside your phone takes care of that and makes it simple for us by reporting the scale to 0-100.

-I just charge my phone whenever it needs it because life is too short.
-Hashtag YOLO.
+I just charge my phone whenever it needs it because life is too short. #YOLO.